alban-read/M1-MICRO-FORTH/dumbint.md

 #### Decompiler

-If you are writing a compiler, it helps to see what is going on.
+If you are writing a compiler, it helps greatly to see what is going on.

 In FORTH the decompiler is traditionally called SEE.